-Overall the activity improves the visitor experience which may allow for more repeat visits although the HLF contribution was spent in 2018.
-In order to replace the tired and out-ofdate exhibition trailer and to provide a new and superior visitor reception, a 'garden room' style building was researched and selected.
+TX2 is a contribution to the visitor centre that is being built at the car park at RSPB Middleton Lakes, which was due to open in March 2019, although the HLF contribution was spent in 2018.
+In order to replace the tired and out-of-date exhibition trailer and to provide a new and superior visitor reception, a 'garden room' style building was researched and selected.
 The building is fully weatherproof and large enough to accommodate information and interpretation.
 In addition, services will be added to provide the option of hot drinks and light snacks for volunteers - visitors are encouraged to visit the café and retail village at Middleton Hall.